oesteban/hcph-sops/docs/data-collection/participant-prep.md

         The first of the blocks is a mock.
         That will be reminded to you at the beginning of the task on the screen.
         During the mock block, please look at the stimuli on the screen but keep your habitual breathing pace disregarding the task instructions.
-        At the end of this mock block, a message will remind you must follow the task instructions from that moment on. that you must adapt your breathing to the pace indicated by the color-changing rectangle in the center of the screen for the remaining four repetitions of the block.
+        At the end of this mock block, a message will remind you to follow the task instructions from that moment on.
+        You must adapt your breathing to the pace indicated by the color-changing rectangle in the center of the screen for the remaining four repetitions of the block.

         Is everything clear to you?
 Do you have any questions?